 RAIT 321 Vascular Interventional Clinical • 12 Cr.

 Provides the opportunity to develop required competencies for advanced certification in Interventional Vascular Technology.
 The course includes 40 hours per week for 11 weeks in and IR department.
 Either RAIT 321 or IMAGE 272 can be taken for credit, not both.
-Prerequisite: RAIT 320 Interventional Procedures and permission of instructor.
+Prerequisite: RAIT 320 within the past 36 months with a grade of 2.7 (B-) or better and permission of instructor.

 After completing this class, students should be able to: